eljpsm/nkn-esi/README.md

 3. The exchange proposes an offer to the facility with their own price map.
 4. The facility responds to this offer, either with acceptance or their own counter offer.

 To create your facility price map, run `price-map create`.
-YOu can leave the defaults as they are.
+You can leave the defaults as they are.
 Similarly, you can create your characteristics with `characteristics create`.
 Again, the defaults will suffice.

 Your exchange can now optionally view the price map and characteristics by using `exchange get-interactive`.
 This will